Melanie Carminati, PT, DPT

 Interpreting services for other languages: Yes

 Philosophy of care and typical treatment strategies: I enjoy meeting patients where they are with their symptoms, the season of life they are in, and their needs and wants with their course of recovery and management.
-Patients are expert in their own bodies, and learning from each patient how to help them is one of my favorite approaches to care.
+Patients are experts in their own bodies, and learning from each patient how to help them is one of my favorite approaches to care.
 I use a variety of techniques and modalities, including visceral mobilization, joint mobilization, soft tissue mobilization, ultrasound, electrical stimulation, strengthening and endurance training, stretching, body mechanics and posture, diet and lifestyle modifications, stress management, polyvagal strategies, functional mobility training, and collaborative care with other involved providers.
 I am continuing to learn and add skills and knowledge to the body of strategies I have to treat each person individually.

 Suzanne Coffey PT, DPT